Post

 end

-If you’re not using Bundler, you can directly install the gem by running gem install jekyll-polyglot
+If you are not using Bundler, you can install the gem directly with the command gem install jekyll-polyglot in the terminal and then add the plugin to _config.yml as follows:

 1